 Being an investor is a high-pressure job.
 The days can be long and involve challenging conversations and decisions.
 Taking care of your body and mind to ensure you’re at your best mental state is the only way to stay on top of it all.

 Banner Image: Yang with Giant Leap teammates Will Richardson and Charlie Macdonald

 Listen to the Women are the Business podcast for more insights on women's working lives - linking cutting edge research and real life experience to explain the hurdles they face.
-Available on Spotify and Apple Podcasts now.
+Available on Apple Podcasts now.